andresugartechea/Howl-are-you-Mr-Rabbit-/README.md

 [Andres'](https://github.com/andresugartechea/Project2/blob/main/images/Andres/README.md)

-## The Unified Final Result
-> (aka. masterpiece even if it does not work as we had hoped.)
+## The Unified Final Result (A.K.A our masterpiece, even if it doesn't work as we had hoped):
-In the beginning, I was working on my own but I started collaborating with Fatema Nassar when we realized that our creative concepts could go along very well.
-Her animations of leaves falling down gave the forest theme of this game and gave birth to “HAYMR?”.